 This page summarizes — in everyday language — how VoiceBloom handles data when your child uses the app.
 For the full legal text, see our Privacy Policy.
 If anything below contradicts the full Privacy Policy, the full Privacy Policy controls.

 VoiceBloom is an Augmentative and Alternative Communication (AAC) app for children.
-It is intended to be set up and operated by an adult — a parent, legal guardian, therapist, or school staff member — on behalf of a child user.
+It is intended to be set up and operated by an adult — a parent, legal guardian, therapist, or organization staff member — on behalf of a child user.

 VoiceBloom does not ask children to fill in forms, create accounts, enter their location, or upload anything.
 Every piece of information about a child is entered by the responsible adult on the adult's account.